catsmile100/Validator-Testnet/Namada Shielded Epedition/README.md

 ~~~
 namada wallet find --alias ${WALLET}1
 ~~~
+- Fund your wallet from [faucet1](https://faucet.housefire.luminara.icu/)

-- Fund your wallet from [faucet](https://faucet.housefire.luminara.icu/)
+- Fund your wallet from [faucet2](https://faucet.heliax.click/)

 >After a couple of minutes, the check the balance